 Screens Express is a free utility app that grants a trusted party access to your Mac via a unique and temporary link.
 It ensures that the required services are configured and running properly on your Mac and configures your router so that your Mac can be accessed remotely.

-The remote user that receives your sharable link never sees your username or password.
 You can close the connection anytime you wish.

 Note: Screens Express requires OS X 10.8 Mountain Lion or later.